Six degrees of separation: Small world

-Milgram's article made famous his 1967 set of experiments to investigate de Sola Pool and Kochen's "small world problem."
+Milgram's article described his 1967 set of experiments to investigate de Sola Pool and Kochen's "small world problem."
 Mathematician Benoit Mandelbrot, born in Warsaw, growing up in Poland then France, was aware of the Statist rule of thumb, and was also a colleague of de Sola Pool, Kochen and Milgram at the University of Paris during the early 1950s.
-(Kochen brought Mandelbrot to work at the Institute for Advanced Study and later IBM in the U.S.)

-This circle of researchers was fascinated by the interconnectedness and "social capital" of human networks.
-Milgram's study results showed that people in the United States seemed to be connected by approximately three friendship links, on average, without speculating on global linkages; he never actually used the term "six degrees of separation".
-Since the Psychology Today article gave the experiments wide publicity, Milgram, Kochen, and Karinthy all had been incorrectly attributed as the origin of the notion of six degrees; the most likely popularizer of the term "six degrees of separation" would be John Guare, who attributed the value '6' to Marconi.
+(Kochen brought Mandelbrot to work at the Institute for Advanced Study and later IBM in the U.S.) This circle of researchers was fascinated by the interconnectedness and "social capital" of human networks.
+Milgram's results showed that people in the United States seemed to be connected by approximately three friendship links, on average, without speculating on global linkages; he never actually used the term "six degrees of separation".
+Since the Psychology Today article gave the experiments wide publicity, Milgram, Kochen, and Karinthy all had been incorrectly credited as the origin of the notion of six degrees; the most likely popularizer of the term "six degrees of separation" was John Guare, who attributed the concept of six degrees to Marconi.

 Continued research: Small World Project

 In 2003, Columbia University conducted an analogous experiment on social connectedness amongst Internet email users.
-Their effort was named the Columbia Small World Project, and included 24,163 e-mail chains, aimed at 18 targets from 13 countries.
+Their effort was named the Columbia Small World Project, and included 24,163 e-mail chains aimed at 18 targets from 13 countries.
 Almost 100,000 people registered, but only 384 (0.4%) reached the final target.
-Amongst the successful chains, while shorter lengths were more common some reached their target after only 7, 8, 9 or 10 steps.
+Amongst the successful chains, while shorter lengths were more common, some reached their target after only 7, 8, 9, or 10 steps.
 Dodds et al. noted that participants (all volunteers) were strongly biased towards existing models of Internet users and that connectedness based on professional ties was much stronger than those within families or friendships.
 The authors cite "lack of interest" as the predominating factor in the high attrition rate, a finding consistent with earlier studies.